apache/hertzbeat/home/blog/2023-03-22-monitor-springboot2.md

 > **Monitor+Alerter+Notify** all in one.
 Support monitoring web service, database, os, middleware, cloud-native, network and more.
 > More flexible threshold rule(calculation expression), timely notification delivery by `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.

-> We make protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, and you only need to configure `YML` online to collect any metrics you want.
+> We make protocols such as `Http, Jmx, Ssh, Snmp, Jdbc, Prometheus` configurable, and you only need to configure `YML` online to collect any metrics you want.
 > Do you believe that you can immediately adapt a new monitoring type such as K8s or Docker just by configuring online?

 > `HertzBeat`'s powerful custom-define, multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring system.